FarronF/limerick-council-meetings/meetings/2015/04/20-Monthly Meeting of Metropolitan District of Limerick/Minutes - Metropolitan District - 16th March 2015.md

 The Deputy Chief Executive stressed that there was no single solution in the area of

+housing supports and that the policy around HAP would evolve over time.
+---
-housing supports and that the policy around HAP would evolve over time.--- In response to issues raised by Members, the Financial Accountant clarified the
+In response to issues raised by Members, the Financial Accountant clarified the

 following: